derekmiranda/ad-tech-notes/npm-install-probs.md

 - depth of node_modules can vary as well (meaning it could be in the node_modules of a dependency)
 - some type of race condition?
 Folder npm is trying to rename no longer exists

+### Observations

+- within `npm` source, `.DELETE` renaming happens in `finalize` action function [source](https://github.com/npm/npm/blob/5e426a78ca02d0044f8dd26e0c5f881217081cbd/lib/install/action/finalize.js#L23)
+- more specifically, seems to be happening in `moveOldDestinationAway` function w/in same module
+	- deletes package at `delpath (.package.DELETE)`
+	- moves package to `delpath` <- HERE is where the `ENOENT` rename error seems to occur
+- `moveOldDest...` used by `moveStagingToDestination`
+	- checks if destination's clear
+	- actually moves staging
+- diff b/w recent project that's working and older project
+  - recent - `sockjs-client` in top level of `node_modules`
+  - older - `sockjs-client` NOT seen anywhere, not in top-level or inside `shoe` `node_modules`, of which it is a dependency

 ### Suspected causes?

 - Could be related to `package-lock`?